 Feed Water Adapter (#AFW43): Goes in line with your cold water line and branches off a water supply line to the RO system.
-Can adapt to $\frac{3}{8}$ " and $\frac{1}{2}$ " cold water lines
+Can adapt to 3/8" and 1/2" cold water lines

 Feed Water Solenoid Valve (#ASOW7): Opens the water supply to the booster pump when the low pressure switch and high pressure switch are both on.
-Shuts off the water supply when one or both turn off Flow Sensor Switch (#FSS): Detects water flow to turn the UV filter on and off as needed
+Shuts off the water supply when one or both turn off Flow Restrictor (#AFR300): Limits the drain water flow, keeping pressure in the system and allowing the RO process to occur

-GAC Filter (#FG15): 2nd stage.
+Flow Sensor Switch (#FSS): Detects water flow to turn the UV filter on and off as needed GAC Filter (#FG15): 2nd stage.
 5 micron 10" granulated activated carbon filter.
-Removes chlorine, tastes, and odors from the water
+Reduces chlorine, tastes, and odors from the water